Owen Miller Player Props: Brewers vs. Athletics

 Owen Miller At The Plate

-- Miller has 10 doubles, four home runs and eight walks while hitting .314.
+- Miller is hitting .313 with 10 doubles, four home runs and eight walks.

+- Miller will look to extend his four-game hitting streak.
+He's batting .278 over the course of his last games.

-- Looking at the 47 games he has played this season, he's hit a home run in four of them (8.5%), and in 2.4% of his trips to the dish.
+- He has hit a home run in four games this year (8.3%), leaving the park in 2.3% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.